deepcausality-rs/sites/web/content/en/getting-started.md

 the [implementation](https://github.com/deepcausality-rs/deep_causality/blob/main/deep_causality/src/types/reasoning_types/causaloid/mod.rs)
 for details.
 The
 simpler [BaseCausaloid](https://github.com/deepcausality-rs/deep_causality/blob/main/deep_causality/src/types/alias_types/mod.rs)
-is pre-configured with default generic parameters so you don't have to deal with generics.
-This is helpful for simpler applications or testing things out.
+is pre-configured with default generic parameters, so you don't have to deal with generics.
+The BaseCausaloid is helpful for simpler applications or testing things out.
 The starter code example shown below uses the BaseCausaloid.
 The BaseCausaloid constructor takes three parameters: